EdwinOtten/Sogeti-Bot-Builders---Microsoft-Bot-Framework/AddingKnowledgeWithQnAMaker-fixes.md

     Host = "YOUR_QNAMAKER_HOST_HERE",
 });
 ```
+*Replace the values above with the ones you find in your [qnamaker.ai](https://www.qnamaker.ai/) (after publishing).*

-3. Replace the code in the method `OnMessageActivityAsync` with:
+4. Replace the code in the method `OnMessageActivityAsync` with:
 ```c#
 // Check QnA Maker model
 var response = await QnAMaker.GetAnswersAsync(turnContext);